k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/06_fabric_commonDB_misc.md

 ## Specific Cases Triggering Fabric Sessions Actions

-### What Happens When I Deploy a Reference Table ?
+### What Happens When I Deploy a New Reference Table ?

-Deploying a reference table will have the following consequences:
+Deploying a new reference table will have the following consequences:
 1. All running reference table synchronization jobs will stop.

-2  A new table/index will be created on CommonDB.
+2. A new table/index will be created on CommonDB.
 3. All Kafka Consumer/Topic will be cleared if the table was removed.
 4. A new Kafka topic will be created if a new table was added.
 5. A new Kafka consumer will be created for each node.
 6. New sync jobs will be started (even if the deployment process failed so not to prevent existing synchronization processes).
 7. All already existing configuration parameters are used (such as sync_job_retry_interval) on the [coordinating node](/articles/20_jobs_and_batch_services/17_batch_process_flow.md#step-1-1).